Stuycs-K/final-project-10-durana-sumairm/WORKLOG.md

 - need to figure out how to get enemy movement working better
 - need to work on the game over screen and figure out a small bug with the text

+### date: May 31, 2023
+- no work done

+### date: June 1, 2023
+- finally figured out ghost movement to follow player
+- implemented way for ghosts to spawn intermittently
+- added another character

 ## GROUP MEMBER 2: Arlette Duran